 Agency Question #3: Will Clients Buy Strategy?

 The research definitely shows an interest in the strategic guidance agencies can provide, although that interest varies significantly by segment.
-61% of the “Looking for Love” segment members and 51% of “Playing the Field” respondents agree enthusiastically that agencies are the best resource for strong marketing strategy.
+61% of the “Looking for Love” segment members and 51% of “Playing the Field” respondents agree enthusiastically that agencies are the best resource for strong digital marketing strategy.
 This compares to only 26% of “Single and Loving It” respondents, who generally seem to feel that they have strategic efforts covered with their own marketing team.